The New Zealand Wars / Ngā Pakanga o Aotearoa

-The New Zealand Wars | Ngā Pakanga o Aotearoa is a book by historian Vincent O'Malley that documents a series of conflicts in the country which involved the Crown and some groups of Māori between 1845 and 1872.
+The New Zealand Wars / Ngā Pakanga o Aotearoa is a book by historian Vincent O'Malley that documents the New Zealand Wars, a series of conflicts in the country, which involved the Crown and some groups of Māori between 1845 and 1872.
 Published in 2019 the book is generally accepted as contributing to an increased public awareness of the significance of the wars in shaping New Zealand society and pressure to recognise and teach the history of them in the country's schools.
-It has been nominated for several literary awards and was acknowledged when O'Malley won The Prime Minister's Award for Literary Achievement in 2022.
+It has been nominated for several literary awards and was acknowledged when O'Malley won the Prime Minister's Award for Literary Achievement in 2022.

 Background and context

 During an interview on Radio New Zealand, in response to the question of why it has taken so long for a book such as this to be written, O'Malley claimed that the New Zealand Wars had been largely forgotten, with some degree of "myth making" that the wars had shaped excellent race relations, and there was some celebration of them by Pākehā.
-He holds that this had changed by the 1970s when there was "an uncomfortable silence about the wars" with some strong reaction to writers such as James Belich, and by 2019 it was being more accepted that there needed to be a revisiting to the wars in the way history is taught in the country and how sites of conflict are commemorated.
+He holds that this had changed by the 1970s when there was "an uncomfortable silence about the wars" with some strong reactions to writers such as James Belich, and by 2019 it was being more accepted that there needed to be a revisiting to the wars in the way history is taught in the country and how sites of conflict are commemorated.

 In 2016, following the presentation of a petition to the parliament by a group of high school students from Otorohanga College, the New Zealand government agreed that there would be an annual day of commemoration of the wars.
 The petition by the students and the recognition by the government are seen by O'Malley as being significant enough to include them in the book in a timeline of events of relevance to the New Zealand Wars.
-There was also public debate about the teaching of New Zealand's history in the country' schools and despite some resistance to this, following another petition, this time from the New Zealand History Teachers' Association, Jacinda Ardern announced in 2019 the intention for New Zealand history to be compulsory in all schools by 2022.
+There was also public debate about the teaching of New Zealand's history in the country's schools and despite some resistance to this, following another petition, this time from the New Zealand History Teachers' Association, Jacinda Ardern announced in 2019 the intention for New Zealand history to be compulsory in all schools by 2022.